jfbouzereau/quizz/README.md

 node server.js
 ```

-* on the desktop brower open the main page :
+* on the desktop browser open the main page :
 ```
 http://myaddress:8000
 ```